zenml-io/zenml-projects/nba-pipeline/README.md

 development tasks.
 ZenML is not here to replace the great tools that solve these individual problems.
 Rather, it **integrates natively with popular ML tooling** and gives standard abstraction to write your workflows.

-Within this repo we will use ZenML to build pipelines that seamlessly use [Evidently](https://evidentlyai.com/), [MLFlow](https://mlflow.org/), [Kubeflow Pipelines](https://www.kubeflow.org/) and post results to our [Discord](https://discord.com/).
+Within this repo, we will use ZenML to build pipelines that seamlessly use [Evidently](https://evidentlyai.com/), [MLFlow](https://mlflow.org/), [Kubeflow Pipelines](https://www.kubeflow.org/) and post results to our [Discord](https://discord.com/).